enzed-hamed/linux-ipc-c-programming/README.md

 ### signal_handler-forking
-This is a single `c` code to practice signal handling.
+This is a single `c` code to practice signal handling and multi-processing.
 Main function spawns into two processes.
-Then custom signal handlers are defined and registered for ***SIGUSR1*** for both parrent and child process.
+Then custom signal handlers are defined and registered for signal ***SIGUSR1*** for both parrent and child process.
 Finally two processes communicate and exit.

 ###